adamhammes/site/content/recipes/coconut-macaroons.md

----
++++
-title: "Coconut Macaroons"
+title = "Coconut Macaroons"
-draft: false
+draft = false
-date: "2017-02-07T13:27:54-06:00"
+date = 2017-02-07T13:27:54-06:00
-description: "Crispy on the outside, chewy in the interior with a nice taste of coconut."
+description = "Crispy on the outside, chewy in the interior with a nice taste of coconut."
----
++++

 ## Ingredients